Drive for Differentiation

 Big data and technology are also being used by property managers to improve their standing in the industry and optimize profits for owners.
 Property managers are increasing efficiency by using Internet listing services to fill vacancies and developing interactive online platforms for tenants to make payments and communicate with their local management representatives.
 Newly constructed properties also include high-tech amenities such as interconnected utility controls that allow property managers to monitor and optimize energy usage.

 For innovative property managers, sustainability has become an important focus for growing their business.
 The rise of “green buildings” has increased the awareness of environmental and financial paybacks in the real estate sector.
 Not only can property owners and managers market the benefits of a smaller carbon footprint but the cost savings from reduced resource usage is also significant.
 The growing real estate industry forces property managers not just to stay competitive in the traditional fundamentals of portfolio growth, rent growth and occupancy but to take innovative approaches to sustainability and technological advancement.

 A different version of this ranking incorporating all sectors of commercial real estate appears on CPE.

 The 2016 Ranking of Top Property Management Firms, featured in our September 2016 issues of CPE and MHN, utilized self-reported property characteristics for all firms.
 The ranking is a weighted formula based on a variety of factors (only a few of which are specified here), including the total square footage and number of properties under management, property operations owned and managed, and participation in property sectors, among others.
 The ranking represents what we feel is a logical balance between firm growth and market share, as well as property diversity.

-To be included in upcoming surveys, email Samantha Goldberg at email@example.com.
+To be included in upcoming surveys, email Jeff Hamann at [email protected].